Aarthyravi/Movie_Trailer/README.md

 # Movie_Trailer
+Project 1 : Movie Trailer Website
+First You have installed python

-Movie Trailer is generated a Website to display the Movie Box art and to play the Movie Trailer
+Movie Trailer is generated a Website to display the Movie Box art and to play the corresponding Movie Trailer